zannloo/tp/docs/UserGuide.md

 <box type="tip">

 `DATE_AND_TIME` accepts past deadlines.
-Hence, you can also utilize the `deadline` command to keep track ot past events without worry!
+Hence, you can also utilize the `deadline` command to keep track of past events without worry!
 </box>

 <box type="success" seamless>